BeatrizElena/calculator/README.md

-# Build A JavaScript Calculator
+# Build A JavaScript Calculator: A Project from FreeCodeCamp

 ## User Stories: